 - Dongliz: The part of a Dwarf's body impossible for him to scratch.

-- Umgak: Literally, "Similar to human".
+- Umgak: Literally, "similar to a human".
 Commonly used to mean "poorly crafted", making the term's use probably derogatory toward humans.

 - Planet of Hats: Many Holds have something of a central gimmick.
 Karaz-a-Karak and Karak Eight Peaks serve as the "standards" that they deviate from.